MicrosoftDocs/mixed-reality/enthusiast-guide/wmr-setup-faq.md

 Try this:

-* Unplug the HDMI cable and the USB cable from the head mount display and then plug them back in.
+* Unplug the display cable and the USB cable from the head mount display and then plug them back in.

 ## My Wi-Fi slows down when I use Windows Mixed Reality

 If you're using a 2.4 GHz Wi-Fi connection, your motion controllers might slow down your Wi-Fi.
 Try one of the following:

 * Switch to a 5 GHz Wi-Fi connection, if one is available.
 Learn more
 * Use a separate Bluetooth adapter to connect your motion controllers to your PC.
-[See recommended adapters](https://support.microsoft.com/help/4039260)
+[See recommended adapters](recommended-adapters-for-windows-mixed-reality-capable-pcs.md)

+> [!NOTE]
+> Newer headsets pair directly to the controllers through a built-in Bluetooth chip and shouldn’t experience this issue.

 ## See also
 * [Ask the community](https://answers.microsoft.com)